detekt/detekt/docs/pages/gettingstarted/type-resolution.md

 This page describes how to use detekt's **type resolution** feature.

 {% include important.html content="Please note that type resolution is still an **experimental feature** of Detekt.
-We expect to release it as stable with the upcoming release of Detekt (2.x)" %}
+We expect it to be stable with the upcoming release of Detekt (2.x)" %}

 ## What is type resolution

 Type resolution is a feature that allows Detekt to perform more **advanced** static analysis on your Kotlin source code.

 Normally, Detekt doesn't have access to the types and symbols that are available to the compiler during the compilation.
-This restricts the inspection capability to one of a **text processor**.
+This restricts the inspection capability.
 By enabling type resolution, you provide to Detekt all the information to understand types and symbols in your code needed to perform more accurate analysis.
 This extends Detekt's inspection capability to ones of the Kotlin **compiler**.

 ### An example